nyc-crh/site/content/gallery/race-intelligence.md

 draft: false
 date: 1920-07-01
 displaydate: "July 1920"
-title: “Race Intelligence”
+title: Race Intelligence, excerpt
 author: W.E.B.
 DuBois
 citation: >
- “Race Intelligence” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/race-intelligence."
+ "Race Intelligence, excerpt," W.E.B.
+DuBois, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/race-intelligence.
 imageFeatured: race-intelligence.jpg
 imageFeaturedAlt: Newspaper clipping
+detailedDescription:
 embed: race-intelligence.pdf
-embedTitle: “Race Intelligence”
+embedTitle: Race Intelligence, excerpt
 text: race-intelligence
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
-eventname: >
+closeRdImg:
+closeRdLink:
- DuBois criticizes intelligence testing in *The Crisis*.
+eventname: DuBois criticizes intelligence testing in *The Crisis*.
 caption: Scholar W.E.B.
 DuBois criticizes intelligence testing as another attempt to claim a false scientific basis for white supremacy.
 archive_source: National Association for the Advancement of Colored People, *The Crisis*, Volume 20, No. 3, July 1920
 source_link: https://babel.hathitrust.org/cgi/pt?id=hvd.32044021627674&view=1up&seq=513
-copyright: Public Domain
+copyright: Public domain
 categories:
 - national
 - community activism
 tags:
 - disability labels
-- intellectual disability
+- intellectual disabilities
 - ableist segregation
 - racist segregation
 - NAACP
 - Black people
 questions:
 - What are DuBois’s criticisms of intelligence tests?
 There are several different ones, so make sure you find more than one.
+- >
-- What does DuBois mean that “the average included most of both races”?
+ What does DuBois mean that “the average included most of both races”?
 How are the mathematics concepts of “average” and “range” a part of his argument?
 - What do you notice about DuBois’s rhetorical style?
 How does he write this piece?
 How do you think he wants his readers to feel?
+- >
-- DuBois points out one kind of question on the IQ test and implies - but does not state why - it is unfair.
+ DuBois points out one kind of question on the IQ test and implies - but does not state why - it is unfair.
 Why is it unfair to ask test takers to “complete pictures where the net was missing in the tennis court or the ball in the bowling alley”?
+- >
-- What criticisms do you have of the other items on the [test](/gallery/army-test)?
+ What criticisms do you have of the other items on the [test](/gallery/army-test)?
 ---

 Scholar W.E.B.
 DuBois was also an editor of *The Crisis*, a magazine of the National Association for the Advancement of Colored People (or NAACP).
 DuBois wrote a short editorial in the magazine, responding to claims that intelligence test scores showed Black people to be less intelligent than white people.